cabforum/servercert/docs/BR.md

 ##### 7.1.2.10.6 Extended Key Usage - Non-TLS CA

 The Issuing CA MUST verify that the Subordinate CA Certificate is authorized to issue certificates for each included extended key usage purpose.
-Multiple, independent key purposes (e.g. `id-kp-timeStamping` and `id-kp-codeSigning`) SHOULD NOT be present.
+Multiple, independent key purposes (e.g. `id-kp-timeStamping` and `id-kp-codeSigning`) are NOT RECOMMENDED.

 | __Key Purpose__                    | __OID__                 | __Presence__ |
 | ----                               | ----                    | -            |